gregsaun/prusa_i3_bear_upgrade/doc/openbuilds_stores_list.md

 You can contribute to those tables using [this issue](https://github.com/gregsaun/prusa_i3_bear_upgrade/issues/4).
 Thanks!

-## Official distributor
+## Official distributors

 Here are the official distributors of the Bear Upgrade kit.
-All distributors are following tolerances to ensure quality cuts and we are working actively together to make every customers happy.
+All distributors are following [tolerances](vslot_specs_tolerances_0.2.pdf) to ensure quality cuts and we are working actively together to make every customers happy.

 * ![makerparts.ca logo](distributors/makerpartsca_logo.jpg)
    Makerparts.ca (CA)